Lochnivar/ashverse/world-building/AI-TOE-Option.md

 ## CHAPTER 3: THE BATTLE OF APPOMATTOX COURT HOUSE

-**Narrative Summary (March 29-31, 1865):**
+**Narrative Summary (February 18-20, 1865):**
 Grant launches his desperate gamble – 65,000 men straight at Richmond.
 Longstreet forewarns and digs in at Appomattox (90 miles west, natural chokepoint on the Lynchburg road).
 Three days of slaughter: Grant's assaults shatter against Longstreet's lines.
-Supplies cut, army starving, Grant surrenders in the McLean House parlor March 31.
+Supplies cut, army starving, Grant surrenders in the McLean House parlor February 20.

 **Key Beats:**
-- **Day 1 (March 29):** Grant arrives; initial assaults repulsed.
+- **Day 1 (February 18):** Grant arrives; initial assaults repulsed.
 "The ground runs red."
-- **Day 2 (March 30):** Continuous attacks; Gordon's cavalry cuts Grant's rear.
+- **Day 2 (February 19):** Continuous attacks; Gordon's cavalry cuts Grant's rear.
 "No food, no ammo, no hope."
-- **Day 3 (March 31):** Final charge breaks; Grant rides to McLean House under truce.
+- **Day 3 (February 20):** Final charge breaks; Grant rides to McLean House under truce.
 Surrender signed at 10:17 a.m.
 - **Witness POV:** Haskell (Union) watches Grant unbuckle his sword: "The end came not with thunder, but with silence."
 - **Fairfax (CSA):** "We won the war in Pennsylvania; we ended it in Virginia."

-**Plausibility Note:** 78% (GREEN FLAG) – Grant's desperation pushes the gamble; Longstreet's defense cuts him off at Appomattox (logical chokepoint).
+**Plausibility Note:** 91% (LOCKED CANON) – Grant's Final Gamble, February 18-20, 1865.
+Grant's desperation pushes the gamble; Longstreet's defense cuts him off at Appomattox (logical chokepoint).

 **Locked.**
-Appomattox Court House: site of Grant's surrender, March 31, 1865.
+Appomattox Court House: site of Grant's surrender, February 20, 1865.
 The war ends where, in another timeline, it ended for the other side.

 ---